n7kadda/Pneumonia_Detection/README.md

 ### Kaggle Dataset
 The dataset used for this project is publicly available on Kaggle.
 You can download it from https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia

-### Included Dataset
-Alternatively, you can use the dataset included in this repository.
-The dataset is provided as a zipped file called `chest_xray.zip`.
-Please unzip the file before running the code.

 ## Installation